mevanmaele/shadow-of-the-seer/README.md

 ## Shadow of the Seer

-Code supporting the Shadow of the Seer Dungeons and Dragons 5e campaign
+Code supporting the Shadow of the Seer Dungeons and Dragons 5e campaign.